 2. Don’t use the power of your position to get things done

-3. Don’t think of employees as things that need to be controlled or managed
+3. Don’t think of employees like things that need to be controlled or managed

 4. Listen, listen listen